MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

     What should I do to mount the clock on the wall?
     ```

-1. You should see results similar to the following displayed:
+1. You should see a result similar to the following displayed:

     :::image type="content" source="../media/aoai-studio-chat-session-clock-2.png" alt-text="Azure OpenAI Studio Chat Session":::